vahldiek/academic-kickstart/content/home/awards.md

 +++

 * Selected as *[DARPA Riser](https://forward.darpa.mil/risers)* 2022, Topic:
-  "The Rise of Memory-Safe Languages: Building a Secure and Performant Hardware/Software"
+  "The Rise of Memory-Safe Languages: Building a Fast, Elastic, Secure Software & Hardware Architecture"
 * Intel High-5 Patent Award 2021
 * *Intel Labs 2021 Gordy Award Honorable Mention* in "Excelence in Risk Taking" for our continued work on the Graphene Library OS (in collaboration with Dmitrii